gamerYazilimci67/TermiNote/README.md

 - View Your Notes
  Secure your work in the terminal by viewing the notes you created with the ``show`` command.
 Remember and do not make mistakes.

+- Edit Your Notes
+ Did you misspell or write something in your note?
+Or do you want to change or edit something?
+You can edit it however you want with the ``edit`` command!
+Even by looking at the old text.

+- Rename Your Notes
+ Now you can change the name of your note as you wish with the ``rename`` command.

 - Delete Your Notes
  You can delete old and unnecessary notes with the ``delete`` command.

 ## How to run?
 If you run ``linuxsetup.sh`` on Linux, you can run with this command: ``terminote <option>``